TheJake289781/test-premium-thing/README.md

 Program(Main),
-calculator(pretty much the same calculator as the rep that i made), notebook(for P and No P).
+calculator(pretty much the same calculator as the rep that i made), notebook(for P and No P). no then will i update this, well prob not but maybe tho

 `         GoodBye         `